Haltroy/HTAlt/HFCore/readme.txt

 -Fix TabControl
 -Redesign Switch Control

-This Project is used in these Haltroy projects also:
+This Project is used in these Haltroy projects:
 -Korot (Desktop)
 -Playtroy
 -Kolme Utilities (Shutdown)